Jovaan-Whitton/Python-Learning-Portfolio/Python-Fundamentals/Python Fundamentals Readme.md

 ###  Step 3: User Input
 Collected user input using `input()` and converted input data types using functions like `int()` and `str()`.

+### Step 4: List Data Types
+Understood tha basics of the list data type using `[]` to  and how to index specific values from a list.

+### Step 5: Conditional Statements
+Used `if`, `elif`, and `else` to add logic to programs.
+Learned to compare values, make decisions, and respond dynamically

-###  Step 4: Function Creation
+###  Step 6: Function Creation
 Defined reusable blocks of logic using `def`.
 Practiced writing, calling, and nesting functions.

-###  Step 5: Practice Challenges
-Completed embedded mini-challenges such as:
-- Reassigning variables
-- Creating a simple input-based calculator
-- Writing and calling a user-defined function

-###  Step 6: Conditional Statements
-Used `if`, `elif`, and `else` to add logic to programs.
-Learned to compare values, make decisions, and respond dynamically.

 ###  Step 7: Loops and Iteration
-Used `while` loops to repeat actions until a condition was met.
+Used `while` loops to repeat actions until a condition was met and `for` loops to iterate through a list of values.
 Combined loops with conditionals and user input to build interactive behavior.

 ---